-As the Denver region’s population grows, so do the challenges of traffic congestion.
-With more people driving on the roads, you may be looking for a way out of the daily rush-hour gridlock.
+The Denver region’s population is expected to grow to 3.3 million people by 2020, and with that growth comes increased traffic congestion.
+With more cars on the roads, it may be time to start looking for a way out of the daily rush-hour gridlock.

-Scroll down to learn about commute options that can transform your stressful commute into a healthier and more enjoyable part of your day.
-Bonus: these commute options are better for the environment and usually more cost-effective, making each trip to and from work kinder to your community and your wallet.
+Transform your commute into a healthier, stress-free and more enjoyable part of your day.
+Try walking, biking, carpooling or transit a few days a week to make each trip to and from work kinder to your community and your wallet.

 Here’s how it works:

-- Meet Up: Go for coffee or lunch with your matches and make sure it’s a good fit.
+- Reach Out: Contact your potential matches and meet up to make sure it’s a good fit.

 - Determine the Costs: If driving time isn’t split, figure out the costs and set up a payment schedule.

-- Set Ground Rules: Decide things such as what radio station to listen to, whether food and drinks are okay and if smoking is allowed, for example.
-This will save possible tension down the road.
+- Set Ground Rules: Decide things such as what radio station to listen to or whether food and drinks are okay to save possible tension down the road.

 Use Way to Go to connect to fellow commuters in your area.

-Carpool commuter fun fact: The 1,250 commuters registered in Way to Go’s carpool program save a total of 14,536 vehicle miles traveled to and from work each day.
+Fun fact: The 1,250 commuters registered in Way to Go’s carpool program save a total of 14,536 vehicle miles traveled to work each day.

-If you travel 15 miles or more each way on your commute, vanpooling could be your solution to a smarter commute.
+Travel 15 miles or more on your commute?
+Vanpooling could be your solution to a happier commute.

 How does a vanpool work?

-- Volunteer vanpool drivers must be at least 25 years of age, pass a motor vehicle check and sign a driver agreement.
+- Drivers must be at least 25 years of age, pass a motor vehicle check and sign a driver agreement.
 Approved drivers are covered under vRide insurance.

-- The Way to Go vanpool program provides the van, maintenance and repairs, insurance, fuel, bike racks and the Guaranteed Ride Home®.
-To sign up or get more information, click here.
+- Way to Go handles all the hassles of maintenance and repairs, insurance, fuel, bike racks and access to the Guaranteed Ride Home® program.

 Bike & Walk

 - Try on Bike to Work Day: New to bike commuting?
-Colorado Bike to Work Day is always the fourth Wednesday in June (Get more information at biketoworkday.us and register here).
-It’s a fun and supportive way to try bike commuting for the first time, with breakfast stations to fuel your ride in the morning and evening parties to celebrate on the way home.
-This year’s Bike to Work Day was on June 28.
+Bike to Work Day is a fun and supportive way to try bike commuting for the first time, with more than 300 breakfast stations to fuel your ride in the morning and evening parties to celebrate on the way home.
+This year’s Bike to Work Day is on June 27, click here to register.

-- Bike-n-Ride: If your commute is too far to bike the whole way, bring your bike on any light rail train or bus to complete your trip.
+- Bike-n-Ride: If your commute is too far to bike the entire way, bring your bike on any light rail train or bus to complete your trip.
 Learn how.

-Regional Transportation District’s (RTD’s) rail and bus system allows you to start a commute that will ease the stress on your mind and wallet.
-Click here to plan your route using public transportation.
+The Regional Transportation District (RTD) rail and bus system allows you to start a commute that will ease the stress on your mind and wallet.
+Plan your route and let someone else handle the driving.

-- Timing: Give yourself plenty of time to get to and from your destination.
+- Timing: Give yourself plenty of time to get to and from your destination on your first trip.

-- Transfer for Free: If your trip includes more than one ride on public transportation, ask for a free transfer.
+- Free Transfer: If your trip includes more than one ride on public transportation, ask your driver for a free transfer.

 - Park-n-Ride: Park your car and hop on an RTD bus or rail in your area.
 Learn how.

-- Ways to Save: Whether you use transit daily or once or twice a week, there are pass options for you, including Monthly Pass, Ticketbook, Day Pass and more.
+- Ways to Save: Check out different pass options to save even more, including Monthly Pass, Ticketbook, Day Pass and more.

-Transit fun facts: RTD serves 2.9 million people in 40 municipalities in six counties and two city/county jurisdictions in a 2,342-square-mile area.
-There are 9,077 bus stops, 80 park-n-rides and 172 fixed routes throughout the Denver metro region.
+Fun facts: RTD serves 2.8 million people across a 2,400 square-mile area covering 40 municipalities and six counties.
+There are 9,077 bus stops, 80 park-n-rides and 53 rail stops throughout the Denver metro region.

-The school commute accounts for 20 and 25 percent of all morning traffic in the United States, according to the National Center for Safe Routes to School, adding more stress and congestion than necessary.
-Share in the responsibilities of getting the kids to school and back via carpooling, walking, biking or riding either RTD or the school bus together.
-Bonus: Students learn from an early age how to apply safer, healthier and more sustainable travel options.
-Click here to find out more.
+The school commute accounts for a lot of morning traffic in the United States, adding more stress and congestion than necessary.
+Share in the responsibilities of getting the kids to school and back via carpooling, walking, biking or transit.
+Introduce the next generation of commuters to sustainable transportation with Schoolpool!

 One More Reason to Leave Your Car at Home

 Is fear of the unknown keeping you from exploring new ways to commute to work?
-The Guaranteed Ride Home® provides a free taxi ride home from the office for employees who have emergencies arise (whether it’s a mere unexpected schedule change or a sick child).
+The Guaranteed Ride Home® program provides a free taxi ride home from the office for employees who have emergencies arise, from an unexpected schedule change to a sick child.
 For more information about the program, click here.

-CBS4 worked with the Way to Go commuter service, a program of Denver Regional Council of Governments (DRCOG) to develop the above commuter tips.
+CBS4 worked with Way to Go, a program of the Denver Regional Council of Governments (DRCOG), to develop the above commuter tips.

-Way to Go is program of DRCOG that promotes walking, biking, transit, carpooling and vanpooling as commute options rather than driving alone.
-Way to Go encourages commuting choices to reduce traffic congestion, improve air quality and enhance residents’ health.
+Way to Go promotes walking, biking, transit, carpooling and vanpooling as commute options rather than driving alone.
+Way to Go encourages commuting choices that reduce traffic congestion and improve air quality.